 TYPE int;

-This is due to having the character Y in the opt_in table on the last 3 records:
+This is because we have the character Y in the opt_in table in the last three records:

-This is an issue to consider when we are changing the data type.
-Even though changing from an integer to a character did not create an error, if the opt_in had a value of two digits, we’d also run into an issue as the type that was converted to was set to one character.
-When we do change the data type, it is important to consider the data that the table already contains and what it should be changed to.
-If there isn’t any data in the table, it won’t be an issue to make those data conversions using the ALTER TABLE command.
+This is an issue to consider when you change the data type.
+Even though changing from an integer to a character did not create an error, if the opt_in had a value of two digits, we’d also run into an issue as the type that it was converted to was set to one character.
+When we change the data type, it is important to consider both the data that the table already contains, and what it should be changed to.
+If there isn’t any data at all in the table yet, it won’t be an issue to make those data conversions using the ALTER TABLE command.